DIY Custom Headboard Ideas on a Budget – no wood or power tools needed.

-Right before Christmas I had planned to show you how I prepared the other bedroom in my house for the holidays, but time got away from me and it didn’t happen.
-Today I want to show you how I made a DIY headboard and the room look a bit more finished with a few old display tricks I used back in the day when I worked in retail display.
+Today I want to show you how I made a DIY headboard for a guest room with a few old display tricks I used back in the day when I worked in retail display.
 One of my weekly tasks at the store was to make the display beds up using the newest bedding that the store sold.

 The display staff had no budget to buy headboards for the beds so we had to use our resources to come up with creative ideas to make the beds look grander than only a mattress and boxspring on a plain bed frame.

 In my previous house we had a designated guest room, I now have 2 rooms to use when friends and family come to stay with us.
 I showed you the first one before the holidays.
 I thought I would decorate that room in a feminine style and this one with a masculine vibe.